 Consider also that User Stories are not the only way that you can write work items in the Product Backlog.
 Consider in fact the System Story and Job Story formats.

 The System Story format is useful for any internal work, bug solving, and performance enhancement work.
-The work is straightforward, so why try to articulate it using the User Story format?
-Use the System Story instead.
+This includes any “Enabler” work item to improve the system or extend the architectural runway.

 The Job Story is another format that is useful to represent the customer’s needs and create context about a scenario.
 The Job Story fits nicely to represent work items using Job-To-Be-Done.
 This makes it clear what job the end-user expects the system to perform to solve their needs.